-Many of the antioxidants found in apples are delicate and will be destroyed under high temperatures, so apart from eating a fresh, whole raw apple, dehydration is the best form of nutrient preservation.
-At a low, slow temperature, dehydrated apples retain their full, raw, nutritional status and they can be storable for months on end without spoiling.
+Many of the antioxidants found in apples are delicate and will be destroyed under high temperatures, so apart from eating a fresh, raw apple, drying apples in a food dehydrator is the best form of nutrient preservation.
+At a low, slow temperature, dehydrated apples retain their full, raw, nutritional status and they can be stored for months on end without spoiling.

-Sadly, apples are on the ‘Dirty Dozen’ list of most chemically sprayed fruits and veggies so it is imperative to use organic, especially when consuming the skin.
-I prefer using Granny Smith apples because they aren’t too sweet.
-Keep in mind the drying process intensifies the natural sugars of any apple you choose.
-A combination of red and green apples looks very pretty, and it is a lot of fun sampling different apple varieties.
+Sadly, apples are one of the most chemically sprayed fruits so it's preferable to use organic if you can, especially when consuming the skin.
+A combination of red and green apples looks very pretty, and it's a lot of fun sampling different apple varieties.

-Depending on the size of the apples, 6-8 apples fill the trays of a Luvele food dehydrator.
-I use a mandolin to get uniform slices.
+We use a mandolin to get uniform slices.
 De-coring the apples is optional.
-I slice my apples completely whole, seeds and all and find the seeds fall out during the drying process anyway.
-I love the little star formation created, where the seeds once were.
+We sliced our apples completely whole, seeds and all and found the seeds fall out during the drying process anyway.

 1-2 teaspoon ground cinnamon

 1. Remove the stems then wash and dry the apples.